-If you're an anime , you're probably aware that every year new productions emerge that captivate global audiences.
-But what does Japan, the birthplace of anime, have to say about this?
+If you're an anime , you surely know that every year new productions emerge that captivate audiences worldwide.
+But what does Japan, the birthplace of anime, have to say about it?

-- Akujiki Reijou to Kyouketsu gets image and premiere forecast
+- Akujiki Reijou to Kyouketsu gets an image and a release date

 The best anime: 2005 – 2010